Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-Yes, we could provide some useful advice on how one could spend the last ten days of Ramadan, especially as these days are very special in the life of every Muslim.
+We should provide some useful advice on how one could spend the last ten days of Ramadan, especially as these days are very special in the life of every Muslim.
 In fact, every day is special for Muslim, as long as he is always mindful of Allah in all what he does; every day Muslim gets increased in piety and draws closer to Almighty Allah.

-But these days of Ramadan are highly special in the sense of their falling in one of the most blessed months of the year; the month of Ramadan, the month of the Qur’anic revelation.
+But these days of Ramadan are highly special in the sense of their falling in one of the most blessed months of the year; the month of Ramadan, the month of the Quranic revelation.
 May Allah Almighty help us get closer to Him in this month and may He Almighty strengthen our faith in Him in a way that Satan will not be able to drive us away from His Path, amen!

-Laylatul-Qadr (the Night of Power) is described in the Qur’an as, (better than a thousand months.)
-(Al-Qadr 97: 3) Any action done on this night such as reciting the Qur’an, remembering Allah, etc. is better than acting for one thousand months which do not contain Laylatul-Qadr.
+Laylatul Qadr (the Night of Power) is described in the Quran as, (better than a thousand months.)
+(Al-Qadr 97: 3) Any action done on this night such as reciting the Qur’an, remembering Allah, etc. is better than acting for one thousand months which do not contain Laylatul Qadr.

 Allah’s Messenger (peace and blessings be upon him) used to exert himself in devotion during the last ten nights to a greater extent than at any other time.